Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Young teens build confidence by dipping their toes in romantic waters while supported by strong friendships.
 In time, that confidence allows teens to resist peer opinion and choose romantic partners based on compatibility rather than social desirability.
 By high school, group activities that include couples are common, and in late adolescence couples spend less time with the peer group and more time together, while continuing to maintain social networks.

 The average duration of adolescent romantic relationships increases throughout the teen years.
-By age 16 youth report that relationships typically last for six months, and by 18 relationships often last a year or more, with black teens sustaining longer relationships than other racial or ethnic groups.
+By age 16 youth report that relationships typically last for six months, and by 18 relationships often last a year or more, with Black teens sustaining longer relationships than other racial or ethnic groups.

 Influences on Relationship Quality